PyDataKL/pydatakl.github.io/content/posts/speaker-spotlight_laleh-asadzadeh/index.md

 **Q: What makes you excited to come to work?**

-A: Helping trainees to learn about data science and to build brighter future for themselves.
-And their country is wonderful!
+A: Helping trainees to learn about data science and to build a brighter future for themselves, and their country is wonderful!

 **What's your daily routine like?**